Free ewp / boom lift annual service procedure

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full EWP / boom lift annual service procedure (PDF-ready).
+See the first part of the ewp / boom lift annual service procedure below.
+Download the full version above.

-What is an EWP / boom lift annual service?
+What is a ewp / boom lift annual service procedure?

 An annual service is the highest tier of scheduled preventive maintenance for an elevated work platform (EWP) or boom lift.
 It is performed every 12 months or 500 operating hours and includes all quarterly service tasks plus additional items focused on structural integrity, compliance and component wear.
 The annual service is typically combined with the annual compliance inspection required under AS 1418.10.
 It includes replacing hydraulic, fuel and air filters, structural inspection of boom sections, turntable and chassis, recalibrating the load moment indicator, testing overload protection, full electrical testing, measuring pin and bush wear, inspecting cylinder rods, and updating the compliance sticker and logbook.
 It is performed by a qualified technician or an accredited inspector.